khkhiu/khkhiu.github.io/_posts/2021-09-07-SP-CentCount.md

 <strong>Introduction</strong>

 ***
 The aim of the project is to develop a simple algorithm to count the number of people in the room.
-This algorithm was part of a bigger project, but his repository will only focus on the algorithm.
+This algorithm was part of a bigger project, for <cite><a href="https://www.sp.edu.sg/engineering-cluster/eee/engineering-academy/the-programme">the Engineering Academy Programme</a></cite> but his post will only focus on the algorithm.

 ***